 Stalwart, helpful, great human being: Various Bar Associations remember Jaitley

-New Delhi, Aug 26: Various Bar associations in Delhi have condoled the demise of senior advocate and former Union minister Arun Jaitley, saying he was a "stalwart", "helpful and a great human being" who always stood for the cause of lawyers, and his death was a huge loss for the profession.
+New Delhi, Aug 26: Various Bar associations in Delhi have condoled the demise of the senior advocate and former Union minister Arun Jaitley, saying he was a "stalwart", "helpful and a great human being" who always stood for the cause of lawyers, and his death was a huge loss for the profession.

 The Bar Associations across the national capital are planning to hold seminars to carry forward his legacy and to "make the younger generation learn from his life".

-Jaitley, 66, passed away at the All India Institute of Medical Sciences (AIIMS) here on Saturday.
+Jaitley, 66, passed away at the All India Institute of Medical Sciences (AIIMS) on Saturday.
 He was undergoing treatment at the hospital, where he was admitted on August 9 following complaints of breathlessness and restlessness.

 The bar associations said Jaitley, who had started his practice from the trial courts, always supported various ventures of the bar and worked a lot for the legal fraternity.